jrobs87/bamazon/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Shoutout to Jennifer for the table formatting!